I'm a Midwesterner with a background in writing and media. My articles are mainly about relationships, dating, and heartbreak.

 - If you see a woman wearing a gay or trans rights t-shirt, a rainbow or pink triangle pin, or a marriage equality sticker, she either identifies as LGBT or an ally.
 You still won’t know her sexuality until she tells you, but you can probably feel safe opening up to her about your own.

-3. Short fingernails: This stereotype actually has some truth to it.
+This stereotype actually has some truth to it.
 Women who are sexually active with other women like to keep their fingernails short to keep from harming their partner’s more sensitive areas.
-(Men who are sexually active with woman often keep their fingernails short for the same reason.)
+(Men who are sexually active with women often keep their fingernails short for the same reason.)
 However, there are many, many ways for two women to have sex.
 There are also many women who are still attracted to women, who aren’t currently in that kind of relationship and haven’t cut their nails lately.
-And obviously lots of straight women have short fingernails.
-So again, not exactly fool-proof.
+And obviously, lots of straight women have short fingernails.
+So again, not exactly foolproof.